jimingz9380/about-me/README.md

 ---

 ## Contact
-you can contact me at Jimingz9380@hstat.org to know more about me if you wonder anything.
+You can contact me at jimingz9380@hstat.org to know more about me if you wonder anything.

 ## available